 What about a Rental tree?

-One way to resolve the aforementioned eco friendly Christmas tree dilemma is to rent a tree over the festive period and return it in the new year for a nominal fee.
+One way to reduce your environmental impact and resolve the aforementioned eco friendly Christmas tree dilemma is to rent a tree over the festive period and return it in the new year for a nominal fee.
 More and more garden centres across the UK and U.S. are adopting such services.

 On average, it takes 6 mature trees to make one ton of wrapping paper.
 This equates to approximately 50,000 trees to make the 8,250 tons of paper consumed at Christmas.